meltano/meltano/docs/src/docs/meltano-cli.md

 All permissions are abreviated as `read` or `write` permissions, with Meltano generating the proper grants for each type of object.

+Tables and views are listed under `tables` and handled properly behind the scenes.

+If `*` is provided as the parameter for tables the grant statement will use the `ALL <object_type>S in SCHEMA` syntax.
+It will also grant to future tables and views.
+See Snowflake documenation for [`ON FUTURE`](https://docs.snowflake.net/manuals/sql-reference/sql/grant-privilege.html#optional-parameters)

 A specification file has the following structure:

 ```